 In Great Britain, the maximum fee that a garage is allowed to charge for an MOT is £54.85, but you’ll often see them advertised for around £35-£45 to attract and retain business.
 All car MOTs in Northern Ireland cost £38.

-An MOT may seem like just another expense, but it can help reveal potential problems that could affect the safety of your car further down the line.
-Plus failure to have a valid MOT makes your car illegal to drive (unless you’re on the way to a prebooked test), and it usually invalidates your insurance.
+An MOT may seem like just another expense, but it can help identify potential problems that could affect the safety of your car further down the line.
+Not having a valid MOT makes your car illegal to drive (unless you’re on the way to a pre-booked test) and it usually invalidates your insurance.

-Around 30% of cars submitted for MOT testing in Great Britain end up failing, according to government statistics.
-To help make sure your car isn't one of them, keep reading to find out how to maximise the chances of your car passing first time.
+Approximately 30% of cars submitted for MOT testing in Great Britain fail, according to government statistics.
+To help make sure your car isn't one of them, keep reading to find out how to maximise the chances of your car passing the first time.
 We reveal the quick checks you can do to make sure you're not caught out by a minor fault.

-A reliable car is more likely to pass its MOT check.
+Looking for a car that won't let you down?
 Our survey of car owners reveals the most reliable cars

 MOT fault categories

-Any defects that the MOT tester finds are categorised as either ‘dangerous’, ‘major’ or ‘minor’.
-If your car is found to have a ‘dangerous’ or ‘major’ fault, it will fail its MOT.
+Any defects that the MOT tester finds are categorised as either ‘minor’, 'major' or 'dangerous'.
+If your car is found to have a ‘major’ or 'dangerous' fault, it will fail its MOT.
 If your car has a dangerous fault, you'll be required to fix it before you can drive it any further.

 There are also stricter emissions rules for diesel cars with diesel particulate filters (DPFs) installed.
 DPFs capture and store exhaust soot to reduce emissions from diesel cars.
-Your car will get a major fault (and fail its MOT) if the MOT tester can see any smoke coming from the exhaust, or find evidence of tampering with the DPF.
+Your car will get a major fault (and it will fail the MOT) if the MOT tester can see any smoke coming from the exhaust or find evidence of tampering with the DPF.

 MOT checklist: car exterior